 20 Points – Support

 - Compatibility – Has the plugin been tested with the latest version of WordPress?
+Does it work with the most popular related plugins?
 Has the plugin listing been updated to reflect compatibility?

 - Responsiveness – Have questions posted to the plugin’s Support Forum been answered promptly?

 - Bug Fixes – All plugins have bugs.
 When a user reports a bug, is it addressed appropriately?
 Are fixes made in a timely manner?